 - Cephalosporines (Convenia)

-Dr. Pedersen believes that no supplements are needed during GS treatment.
-However, due to the experience with many treated cats, it is appropriate to use hepatoprotectants (Liver, Hepapet, Zentonil, etc.) and probiotics (eg Fortiflora), or to administer B12.
+dr. Pedersen believes that no supplements are necessary during GS treatment.
+However, due to the experience with many treated cats, it is advisable to use hepatoprotectors (Liver, Hepapet, Zentonil etc...) and probiotics (e.g. Fortiflora), or to administer B12.
+But the basis is a good and meat-rich diet because of arginine, which cats cannot synthesize themselves.

 It is not recommended.